 This particular initiative also faces an uphill struggle as a notice by the European Commission informs that from 29 March 2019, British nationals will no longer be able to support or be organisers of European citizens’ initiatives, even if these are ongoing.
 So the time to secure support might be reduced to eight months.

 In addition, many Brits living in EU countries will not be able to participate.
 This is because the UK and Ireland do not allow their citizens abroad to sign up and some EU countries (Bulgaria, the Czech Republic, France, Austria and Portugal) do not allow participation of foreign residents, according to a report by the European parliament.

 Although the loss of EU citizenship has never been part of the Brexit debate, three European citizens’ initiatives on the topic were launched in the wake of the EU referendum.
 In all, they obtained some 60,000 signatures.

 Another attempt to maintain EU citizenship was made in a Dutch court, where a group of British residents in the Netherlands asked for an interpretation of the rules from the European Court of Justice.
 The case was rejected in June.

-The EU and UK parliaments also debated securing a form of ‘associate’ citizenship, but this is not discussed as part of the Brexit negotiations and, from a legal perspective, it is likely to require a change in EU Treaties.
+The EU and UK parliaments also debated securing a form of ‘associate’ citizenship, but this is not discussed in Brexit negotiations and, from a legal perspective, it is likely to require a change in EU Treaties.

 A Eurobarometer survey recently showed that more than half of people in all 28 EU countries feel EU citizens.
 The percentage ranges from 93% in Luxembourg to 51% in Bulgaria and Greece, with the United Kingdom at 57%.